Approximation of Uplink Inter-Cell Interference in FDMA Small Cell Networks: Abstract

 \section{Abstract}

 In this paper, for the first time, we analytically prove that the uplink (UL) inter-cell interference in frequency division multiple access (FDMA) small cell networks (SCNs) can be well approximated by a lognormal distribution under a certain condition.
 The lognormal approximation is vital because it allows tractable network performance analysis with closed-form expressions.
 The derived condition, under which the lognormal approximation applies, does not pose particular requirements on the shapes/sizes of user equipment (UE) distribution areas as in previous works.
 Instead, our results show that if a path loss related random variable (RV) associated with the UE distribution area, has a low ratio of the 3rd absolute moment to the variance, the lognormal approximation will hold.
-Analytical and simulation results show that the derived condition can be readily satisfied in future dense/ultra-dense SCNs, indicating that our conclusions are very useful for network performance analysis of the 5th generation (5G) systems with more general cell deployment beyond the widely used Poisson deployment.
+Analytical and simulation results show that the derived condition can be readily satisfied in future dense/ultra-dense SCNs, indicating that our conclusions are very useful for network performance analysis of the 5th generation (5G) systems with more general cell deployment beyond the widely used Poisson deployment. \footnote{1536-1276 © 2015 IEEE.
+Personal use is permitted, but republication/redistribution requires IEEE permission.
+Please find the final version in IEEE from the link: http://ieeexplore.ieee.org/document/7417160/.
+Digital Object Identifier: 10.1109/GLOCOM.2015.7417160}